CAVEconnectome/PyChunkedGraph/pychunkedgraph/io/storage.md

 PyChunkedgraph uses protobuf for serialization and zstandard for compression.

-Edges are stored in [this](https://github.com/seung-lab/PyChunkedGraph/blob/akhilesh-jobs-layer-dependency/pychunkedgraph/io/protobuf/chunkEdges.proto) protobuf format.
+Edges and connected components per chunk are stored using the protobuf definitions in `pychunkedgraph.io.protobuf`.
 This format is a result of performance tests.
 It provided the best tradeoff between deserialzation speed and storage size.